DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `cli_arguments`

-Returns a `Hash` for command line arguments in the format of `--switch value` (two hyphens preceding the switch flag with the value seperated by a space).
+Returns a `Hash` for command line arguments in the format of `--switch value` (two hyphens preceding the switch flag with the value separated by a space).
 This should be used for development/debugging purposes only.

 ### `download_stb_rb(_raw)`